The Nest (2020 film): Production

 The project was announced in April 2018, with Jude Law and Carrie Coon set to star for writer and director Sean Durkin.
 Filming began in September 2018 in Canada for one week before moving to England.
+The family mansion in the story was filmed at Nether Winchendon House in Buckinghamshire.

 Release

 It had its world premiere at the Sundance Film Festival on January 26, 2020.
 Shortly after, IFC Films acquired distribution rights to the film.
-It was theatrically released on September 18, 2020 and on VOD on November 17, 2020.
+It was theatrically released on September 18, 2020 and on Video on demand (VOD) on November 17, 2020.
+In November 2023 The Nest was shown on BBC2.

 Reception

 Box office

-The Nest grossed $137,852 in North America and $1.1 million in other territories, for a worldwide total of $1.2 million.
+The Nest grossed $137,852 in North America and $1.9 million in other territories, for a worldwide total of $2.1 million.